 The Gurbani is a true Guide of practical spirituality.
-For the Sri Guroo Granth Sahib (SGGS) is very practical, down-to-earth…
+Becayse, the Sri Guru Granth Sahib (SGGS) is very logical, realistic, totally free of non-essentials (dogmas, phony formalities or Karamkaand, antagonistic adherents, etc.), thus down-to-earth and a practical Way of life.

 Spirituality is not merely going to a Gurdwara once a week for an hour or so.
-Instead, according to the Gurbani, it’s remembering, acting, or living 24/7 in the Divine Consciousness or Shabad-Surrti (“ਸਬਦ ਸੁਰਤਿ”) — “Twenty-four hours a day”.
+Instead, according to the Gurbani, it’s understanding, remembering, acting, or living 24/7 in the Divine Consciousness or Shabad-Surrti (‘ਸਬਦ ਸੁਰਤਿ’) — ‘Twenty-four hours a day’.

 - ਮਨ ਰੇ ਅਹਿਨਿਸਿ ਹਰਿ ਗੁਣ ਸਾਰਿ ॥: O mind!
 Day and night, enshrine Hari’s Divine Virtues (sggs 21).